cameronhunter/glacier-cli/README.md

 # Glacier CLI [![Build Status](https://secure.travis-ci.org/cameronhunter/glacier-cli.png)](http://travis-ci.org/cameronhunter/glacier-cli)

 A command line client to [Amazon Glacier](http://aws.amazon.com/glacier).
-More info at the [AWS Glacier development docs](http://docs.amazonwebservices.com/amazonglacier/latest/dev/).
+An extremely low-cost storage service that provides secure and durable storage for data archiving and backup.

+## Getting Started

+Download a [release](https://github.com/cameronhunter/glacier-cli/tree/master/release), extract the files and add the `bin` directory to your `PATH`.
+If you want to build the project yourself you can run `mvn clean package`.

 ## Configuration